Bruiser (bull): 2018 Season

 On Friday night, on March 23, in Glendale, Arizona, at a PBR (UTB) 15/15 Bucking Battle event, at the Ak-Chin Invitational, presented by Cooper Tires, Bruiser and Pearl Harbor both bucked off their riders with exceptional enough bucking displays that the judges marked both of them with very high scores of 47+.
 Bruiser ejected Ryan Dirteater after 6.67 seconds for a bull score of 47.50 points.
 It was his second 47-point outing in two weeks, last week having scored on a ride with Brennon Eldred.
 Bruiser burst out of the bucking chute while gaining strength steadily and Dirteater ran out of his own drive at 6.67 seconds.

 Cody Nance survived a huge jump on Pearl Harbor, staying aboard for 5.94 seconds, but was ultimately unable to best the bull's strength.
 Pearl Harbor was marked 47.25 points for the out, which tied his career-highest score.
 It was great rebound performance after he hipped himself last weekend.
 Bruiser made the highest score of the weekend; Pearl Harbor's Chad Berger had hoped for the top-marked bull, but was satisfied to see the bull get a clean out of the chute.
 "Just the way he blew out of there and kicked and come around to the left," Berger said.
 "He blew ahead and come back around the right," Berger said. :It would take a hell of a hand to get by him when he bucks like that.
 I was just real impressed with his power, his change of direction.
 Everything."

 In addition to their close bull scores, both "had drawn a rider with a no-quit attitude that gave each bull a strong test" and helped them get strong scores.
 "I am always for the bull, but I still like the guys too," Page said.
 "I think it is the best thing ever when they can be 94-95.
 I am still looking for the highest score."
 Berger added, "It really did.
 (Nance) gritted it out and rode him about as long as anybody does or a little bit longer.
 He has been the hardest guy to buck off on the tour."

-Bruiser is 8–2 to date, and Pearl Harbor is 8–0.
+Bruiser was 8–2 to date, and Pearl Harbor was 8–0.
 Bruiser's season average to date is 45.97 points.
-Pearl Harbor's average is 45.69 points.
-There is a little more than a quarter of a point difference between them.
-The next closest competitor is Spotted Demon, a 10-year-old bull who recently posted his second 46-point score of the season.
-He is only .72 points behind Bruiser.
-He needs four more outs to qualify for the championship bull race.
+Pearl Harbor's average was 45.69 points.
+There was a little more than a quarter of a point difference between them.
+The next closest competitor was Spotted Demon, a 10-year-old bull who recently posted his second 46-point score of the season.
+He was only .72 points behind Bruiser.
+He needed four more outs to qualify for the championship bull race.